Updated: March 31, 2021 at 4:35 p.m.

-Nursing staff allegedly called both doctors’ surgery teams, but only Ibrahim returned after 10 hours to “briefly” inspect the surgical site, and he did not correct or stop the bleeding, the suit states.
+Nursing staff allegedly called both doctors’ surgery teams, but only the surgeon returned after 10 hours to “briefly” inspect the surgical site, and he did not correct or stop the bleeding, the suit states.

 Doe’s bleeding did not cease until two days after the surgery, causing her to lose so much blood that she needed a blood transfusion, according to the suit.
 Doe states in the complaint that the doctors had a duty to perform surgical procedures within an “acceptable standard” of care, which they breached, causing her to receive an “unnecessary” blood transfusion and suffer other permanent damage.

 “To date, plaintiff Doe still experiences extreme fatigue, other side effects and extreme emotional and mental stress from such negligent, below the standard of care and unprofessional treatment she received,” the complaint states.